souravpatro26/Ecom_Sales_Analysis/README.md

-# PowerBI_Ecom_Sales_Analysis
+# Ecom_Sales_Analysis
-PowerBI_Ecom_Sales_Analysis is a dynamic dashboard using Power BI, providing comprehensive insights into ecommerce sales data.
+Ecom_Sales_Analysis is a dynamic dashboard using Power BI, providing comprehensive insights into ecommerce sales data.
 It enables businesses to track performance, identify trends, and make informed decisions for growth.
+"In this data analysis it leverages Python libraries such as numpy, pandas, matplotlib, and seaborn to perform comprehensive data manipulation, visualization, and statistical analysis.
+These tools enable businesses to extract valuable insights, optimize strategies, and make informed decisions for improved sales and customer satisfaction in the digital marketplace."